rspamd/rspamd.com/doc/modules/rbl.md

   }
 ~~~

-In general, the configuration of `SURBL` module is definition of DNS lists.
-Each
-list must have suffix that defines the list itself and optionally for some lists
+Each list should have a `suffix` parameter that defines the list itself and optionally for some replies processing logic
-it is possible to specify either `bit` or `ips` sections.
+either by `returnbits` or `returncodes` sections.

 Since some URL lists do not accept `IP` addresses, it is also possible to disable sending of URLs with IP address in the host to such lists.
 That could be done by specifying `noip = true` option: